JoannaMoodie/moodie-geneexpression-cognition/README.md

 ## Brain regional profiles of gene expression
 Data sources:
 - We used French and Paus' Deskian-Killiany cortical regional summary of the Allen Human Brain Atlas data [available here](https://figshare.com/articles/dataset/A_FreeSurfer_view_of_the_cortical_transcriptome_generated_from_the_Allen_Human_Brain_Atlas/1439749).

-### Validation of PCA components
-Data sources:
-- The validation based on different pipelines for summarising the Allen Human Brain Atlas data uses data obtained with [Markello et al's scripts](https://github.com/netneurolab/markello_transcriptome) and the [abagen toolbox](https://github.com/rmarkello/abagen).
+- The validation of components based on different pipelines for summarising the Allen Human Brain Atlas data uses data obtained with [Markello et al's scripts](https://github.com/netneurolab/markello_transcriptome) and the [abagen toolbox](https://github.com/rmarkello/abagen).

 ##  Correlations between _g_ and gene expression profiles
 The cortical regional profiles (for gene expression and _g_) calculated in the previous scripts are correlated.
 The profiles of both general components (Component 1 and 2 from the PCA) and individual genes after controlling for these components are correlated with _g_-morphometry profiles.